joshbax189/meeco-ad-share/README.md

 # TODO

-- Startup scripts
 - Implement "tell me more"
-- Use shares v2
 - User can add terms/expiry to share
-- User can redact some data in their response
 - Broadcast function to several advertisers